martroben/google_data_analytics_course/devlog.md

 Could also calculate the effect size for casual -> member conversion.
 E.g. run simulations by month and normalize by monthly standard deviation.
 #idea

+Try to make the plotly grid map higher (more square-shaped).
+Can use the height parameter in update_layout.

+No point to make cutoffs by number of electric bike rides, because that will remove cells that have longest ride distances and no electric bikes.

 # 2023-11-04
 HTML boxes can be used to add notes/glossary.